Skip to content

 Multiple tokens

-To use multiple SciTokens in an HTCondor job, specify multiple tokens with unique handles in the same set of submit commands:
+To use multiple SciTokens in an HTCondor job, specify multiple tokens with unique handles in the same set of submit commands.

 use_oauth_services = igwn